0ero1ne/bandit/README.md

 ## Level 9 → Level 10

-The file `data.txt` is binary, to read its content we can use `strings` to print the strings of printable characters then we can `grep` the one that has multiple `==` in it.
+The file `data.txt` contains just few human-readble strings, to read those we can use `strings` to print the strings of printable characters then we can `grep` the one that has multiple `==` in it.

 ```
 bandit9@bandit:~$ strings data.txt | grep "=="